Outdoor Co-ed Topless Pulp Fiction Appreciation Society: Purpose

 The former members largely prefer to remain anonymous.
 The founder, who uses the alias Alethea Andrews to protect her privacy, has spoken to media openly about the group: "This group is really about equal rights.
 When it's 90 degrees out, it's simply more comfortable not to have a sweaty shirt on—never mind a shirt and bra.
 People who treat women's breasts as somehow more scandalous than men's are being foolish."

 The group's primary goal was to legitimize female toplessness, which although legal in New York, is not generally socially acceptable.
 Andrews told a reporter in 2014 that she was talking with a male friend about the law in New York that allows women to be topless anywhere a man can, but how no woman ever did.
 The man partnered with Andrews to found the group.
 He told a reporter that Andrews, a professional photographer, told him that during her travels she found people in other cultures far more comfortable with the human body than most Americans.
 The man, who works in the publishing business, obtained some books and the two of them organized a nude book club.
 Andrews believes "every woman should try toplessness at least once in her life.
 It's an amazing sensation."

-The organizers felt that while one or two woman going topless might be a target for harassment, six to ten women would feel safer.
+The organizers felt that while one or two women going topless might be a target for harassment, six to ten women would feel safer.

 According to a former group member who was interviewed by the Village Voice, "[m]ost of the time women are too nervous or anxious to take advantage of" New York State law that permits public toplessness.
 They chose reading books in public because they felt it was more innocuous than just lying around topless and would attract less attention.
 The group hope to remove the negative public perception of naked breasts in public as something "dirty".
 Members come from a variety of occupations, including bartenders, students, production assistant, personal assistant, computer scientist, an adult film actress, baristas, and burlesque dancers.
 Attendees have ranged in age from 17 to 44.

 While the primary activity of the group was events promoting legally-permitted toplessness in New York, the group also promoted full nudity and sexual expression where legal and appropriate.
 The group was very careful to understand and follow the law.
 Fully nude activities typically took place on private rooftops.

 On Twitter the group participated in advocacy for body-positivity and body-freedom, including the Free the Nipple campaign, as well as sharing and promoting full female nudity.

 The first explicit mention of sexual activity in the blog was in August 2017.